kubernetes-sigs/kustomize/examples/wordpress/README.md

 `WORDPRESS_SERVICE` is from the field `metadata.name` of Service `wordpress`.
 If we don't specify `fieldref`, the default is `metadata.name`.
 So `MYSQL_SERVICE` is from the field `metadata.name` of Service `mysql`.

 ### Substitution
-We can see the substitution by `kustomize build`
+Confirm the variable substitution:

 <!-- @kustomizeBuild @test -->
 ```
 kustomize build $DEMO_HOME
 ```

-We will see the init Container's command as
+Expect this in the output:

 > ```
 > (truncated)